static caravan shower problems

 • Faulty Pressure Regulator: Caravans often have a pressure regulator to control the water pressure.
 If this becomes faulty, it can affect the pressure of your shower.

-How often should I perform maintenance on my caravan shower?
+2. How often should I perform maintenance on my caravan shower?

 It is recommended to perform regular maintenance on your caravan shower at least once every few months.
 This includes cleaning the shower head, checking for leaks, inspecting seals and valves, and ensuring proper drainage.
-However, if you notice any issues in between maintenance sessions, address them promptly.

-Can hard water affect my static caravan shower?
+3. Can hard water affect my static caravan shower?

 Yes, hard water can have an impact on your caravan shower.
 The minerals present in hard water, such as calcium and magnesium, can accumulate in your shower head and pipes, leading to blockages, reduced water flow, and potential damage.
 Consider using water softeners or descaling products to minimise the effects of hard water on your shower system.